-9. Use of digital devices
+9. Mobile phones and devices

-Use of the school's iPads
+Use of the school's mobile phones and cameras

 - 9.1.
 Staff are provided with a school device to ensure that only school devices are used to take photographs and videos. - 9.2.
 School devices must have passcode protection. - 9.3.
 School devices must only be used for work related matters. - 9.4.
 School devices must only be used to take photographs in the presence of another staff member and only with the consent of the child's parent. - 9.5.
 Staff must not take photographs of bruising or injuries for child protection reasons. - 9.6.
 Where staff members have concerns over material on a school device, they must report all concerns to the DSL, following the procedures outlined in the Safeguarding Policy.